akamai-consulting/akamai-starterkit/docs/getting-started.md

 1. Click on the blue button in the lower left corner and a context menu will pop up in the top center of the screen select "Reopen In Container"

 # Getting Started Locally Mac
-All you need to get started for:
+All you need to get started:
+1. Make sure your git ssh-keys are set up.
+See[here] (https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)
+1. Verify that your SSH Key is successfully loaded by the SSH agent `ssh-add -l` if not repeat the last step.
+Its critical to make sure this is setup if you want to be able to interact with Git-remotes from inside dev-container.
 1. Install Brew `https://brew.sh/`
 1. Install Podman  `brew install podman`
 1. Install VSCode `brew install visual-studio-code`
 1. Install Podman desktop  `brew install podman-desktop`
 1. Statup Podman `open /Applications/Podman\ Desktop.app/`
 1. In Podman initialize and start podman VM.
 1. Open the VSCode project folder in a terminal window using the command `code .`
 1. It will prompt you to install some extensions, just click on "Install" for all of them.
 1. It will prompt you to reopen the project in a devcontainer.
 DON'T DO IT(yet).